-A wedding cake should be shown off to full effect on an elegant cake stand to give it height and presence.
-Pretty cupcakes will look impressive and attractive piled onto a tiered cupcake stand on the centre of each table, removing the need to buy separate centerpieces – another saving.
+A wedding cake looks best when shown off to full effect on an elegant cake stand to give it height and presence.
+Pretty cupcakes look impressive and pretty piled onto a tiered cupcake stand displayed in the centre of each table, removing the need to buy separate centerpieces – another saving.

 If you’re planning to make one big cake then you’ll also need a cake board to sit it on ‐ the mirrored ones look lovely and come in round or square shapes.
 If you’re making individual cupcakes then you’ll need enough cases to bake them in and some ribbon or cupcake toppers to decorate each one.
-Sparkly butterfly trims look beautiful on top of little cup cakes.
+Sparkly butterfly trims look beautiful on top of little cupcakes dressed in pretty decorative wrappers.